tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

     |        isFatal = true
     │
     ├─ Bits 21 or 22 set?
-    |   Marginal channel SI issue.
+    |   Marginal channel SI (signal integrity) issue.
 If accompanied by other errors, follow their resolution first.
     │   └─ Solo (only XID 74 occurred and no other bits are set)?
     |        recommendedAction = CONTACT_SUPPORT
     |        message = "marginal SI issue, request to check link mechanical connections and run field diagnosis if issue persists"